-The capital expenditure of the Group during the Year amounted to approximately RMB80.4 million, which was mainly used for the acquisition of property, plant and equipment, and the capital commitments as at 31 December 2020 amounted to approximately RMB117.7 million, which were mainly related to the improvement and upgrades of production facilities.
+The capital expenditure of the Group during the Year amounted to approximately RMB129.7 million, which was mainly used for the acquisition of land, property, plant and equipment, and the capital commitments as at 31 December 2021 amounted to approximately RMB128.5 million, which were mainly related to the improvement and upgrades of production facilities.

-The estimated capital expenditure of the Group for 2021 amounted to approximately RMB100.0 million, which will be used for the upgrade and intellectualization of production facilities for sausage casing business, as well as expansion of production facilities of the newly developing business, and the renovation and addition of equipment for the research and development center in Singapore.
+The estimated capital expenditure of the Group for 2022 amounted to approximately RMB100.0 million, which will be used for the upgrade and intellectualization of production facilities for sausage casing business to increase productivity, as well as expansion of production facilities of the newly developing business, and the renovation and addition of equipment for the research and development center in Singapore.